Singulart guarantees reliability and traceability.

 The picture is mounted in a wooden frame 27.8 x 27.8 x 1.8 cm and can be hung on the wall or placed using the attached stand.

 Oil and acrylic are my preferred media.
-Canvas, Tetra Pak, fabric as a painting surface - everything is possible.
-Brush, spatula, fingers, street broom, squeegee ...
+Canvas, Tetra Pak, fabric as a painting surface - anything is possible.
+Brushes, spatulas, fingers, street brooms, squeegees...

-Because of my technical-analytical approach, I tend to paint in a realistic manner, but there is almost always something realistic in abstraction too.
-My pseudonym as a painter is DLII (D like Dieter, LII like 52 in Roman numerals - I was born in 1952 - Daily News as a statement).
+My technical-analytical approach tends to lead me towards a realistic painting style, but even in abstraction there is almost always something realistic to be found.
+My pseudonym as a painter is DLII (D as in Dieter, LII as in 52 in Roman numerals - my year of birth 1952 - Daily News as a statement).

-While I am painting, I let the video camera look over my shoulder and upload these making-of videos to my YouTube channel (approx. 1.5M clicks).
-I describe my pictures in terms of composition, background story and technique on my homepage and in my book "Making Of - A look over the shoulder of a painter".
-I have chosen the combination of painting, video and image description as my philosophy.
+While painting, I let the video camera look over my shoulder and upload these making-of videos to my YouTube channel (approx. 1.7M clicks).
+I describe my paintings in terms of composition, background story and technique on my homepage and in my book "Making Of - A Look Over the Shoulder of a Painter".
+I have chosen the combination of painting, video, and image description as my philosophy.